 - Staff Information: You can interact with the staff and gauge what they think about the product/service or even ask them for a discount.

-Social: Shopping offline is a social thing so you can also meet or bump into people you know.
+- Social: Shopping offline is a social thing so you can also shop with friends or bump into people you know.

 To conclude, shopping online and shopping offline provide different experiences for the shopper.
 I personally prefer buying my clothes online as I buy what I need and manage to mix and match my day and evening outfits perfectly well this way.
 I still enjoy heading to Sliema or Valletta with my girl friends however for a bit of shopping and lunch.
 When we do find time out of our busy schedules to do this we end up impulse buying because we like an item or because of a great bargain.On the other hand, I know others who love the idea of trying on clothes and looking into as many shops as they can.
 They would never dream of shopping for clothes online!

 How do you prefer to shop?
 Do you prefer offline shopping, online shopping or a bit of both?
 Let us know by commenting on our Facebook page.